tugberk963/DMS/README.md

 ```bash
 rustup target add wasm32-unknown-unknown
 ```
-For more information or platform specific setup instructions see : <a src="https://internetcomputer.org/docs/current/developer-docs/backend/rust/dev-env" > ICP DOCS : Rust</a>
+For more information or platform specific setup instructions see : <a href="https://internetcomputer.org/docs/current/developer-docs/backend/rust/dev-env" >ICP DOCS: Rust</a>
 ### Starting Server
 For starting project on our local.
 You can simply use the command below.
 ```bash